cartant/rxjs-spy/README.md

 This method returns a `Deck` instance that can be used to `resume` and `pause` the subscriptions.

-Calling `next` will release a single paused value to a single subscription.

 ```ts
 interface Deck {
   readonly paused: boolean;